Erfan-8910/Weather-APP/README.md

 ## Support & Star

-Thank you so much for checking out AtmosFlow!
+Thank you so much for checking out Climind!

 Building lightweight, zero-dependency, open-source projects takes immense time, love, and dedication.
-If AtmosFlow has helped you, inspired your own designs, or simply brought a bit of weather and focus aesthetic into your day, please consider leaving a star on this repository!
+If Climind has helped you, inspired your own designs, or simply brought a bit of weather and focus aesthetic into your day, please consider leaving a star on this repository!

 Your support is what drives me to keep improving the project, squashing bugs, and building more amazing tools.
 Every single star counts and is deeply appreciated!